eaesquivelg/AmphibiaPhyologeny/README.md

 Unlike a gene tree, this species tree seeks to represent the **evolutionary history of species** through a multi-gene approach that includes:

-- Multiple sequence alignment of coding sequences
+- Multiple sequence alignment of coding sequences.
-- Inference of individual gene trees
+- Inference of individual gene trees.
-- Construction of a species tree using gene concordance factors (gCF)
+- Construction of a species tree using gene concordance factors (gCF).
-- Evaluation of nodes with support based on multiple loci
+- Evaluation of nodes with support based on multiple loci.

 > This project also serves as a practical exercise in evolutionary bioinformatics using real data, integrating command-line tools, genomic data handling, and reproducibility.